Food Safety During Cancer Therapy

 For additional information or resources, please visit the Patient and Family Cancer Support Center (Mission Bay) at 1825 Fourth Street, First Floor or The Ida and Joseph Friend Patient and Family Cancer Support Center (Mount Zion) at 1600 Divisadero Street, B-101on the first floor, or call (415) 885-3693.

-The information in this publication is designed for educational purposes only and is not intended to replace the advice of your physician or health care provider, as each patient's circumstances are individual.
+The information above is designed for educational purposes only and is not intended to replace the advice of your physician or health care provider, as each patient's circumstances are individual.
 We encourage you to discuss with your physician any questions and concerns that you may have.